mercadopago/devsite-docs/guides/zero-dollar-auth/integration.en.md

 # Create a Zero Dollar Auth validation

 In your frontend, use our **Mercado Pago SDK JS** library to capture the card data and generate the token.
+This token replaces sensitive card information with a randomly generated unique code, ensuring data security during the transaction.

 > NOTE
 >